Future City Competition

 The Future City Competition is an international engineering competition that focuses on improving students' math, engineering, and science skills.
 The program is open to middle school students who attend a public, private or home school, and to those attending high school.
 Each year, teams of five along with a mentor and a coach work to design a futuristic city aiming to mitigate the issues presented by that year's theme.
 Teams write an essay, develop an either real or virtual 3D model based on the competition type, and present their city to a panel of judges.
 The theme changes annually, with teams beginning city designs in September.

-A program of the DiscoverE organization, Future City has been operating since 1992 and ran its 34th championship in 2025.
-Over 1,800 teams participated from 5 countries, encompassing more than 70,000 students.
-The 2025 season included regional competitions, with 46 Middle School teams and 20 High School teams advancing to the championships in Washington, D.C.
+A program of the DiscoverE organization, Future City has been operating since 1992 and ran its 34th championship in 2026.
+Over 1,800 teams participated from 7 countries, encompassing more than 92,000 students.
+The 2026 season included regional competitions, with 45 Middle School teams and 20 High School teams advancing to the championships in Washington, D.C.

 History

 Future City was founded in 1992 in five cities and 200 students with the aim to provide an "exciting educational engineering program" for sixth, seventh and eighth grade students, combining a stimulating engineering challenge with an inquiry-based application to present their vision of a city of the future.
 The inaugural 1992 championships were held under Future City national director Carol Rieg during National Engineers Week in February, with inaugural winners Tilden Middle School going on to win a grant of $1,000 and meeting the President of the United States.

 National championships have been held in the U.S. annually since 1992 and expanded to Egypt in 2008, China in 2015, Canada in 2016, and Nigeria in 2021.
 Future City also established pilot programs in Sweden and Japan.

 In 2024, Future City expanded to high school students and ran its inaugural high school championships in 2025 with 20 teams.
+In 2026, Future City co-launched the "Future City Fellowship" with the UL Research Institutes; it is a college program tasking universities to plan and design safer, sustainable cities.
+The program was first piloted by Campbell University and will be joined by two other universities in 2027.